mgobec/mgobec.github.io/_posts/2016-06-14-whats-new-in-apache-cassandra-3-0-part-2.md

 ---
 ![an image alt text]({{ site.baseurl }}/images/2000px-cassandra_logosvg.png "What's new in Apache Cassandra 3.0")

-In the [part one][part-one] of “What’s new in Cassandra 3.0” I got into details about materialized views and in this part I would like to touch up on storage engine rework, token allocation algorithm and a few features from 2.2 that are really useful.
+In the [part one][part-one]{:target="_blank"} of “What’s new in Cassandra 3.0” I got into details about materialized views and in this part I would like to touch up on storage engine rework, token allocation algorithm and a few features from 2.2 that are really useful.

 #### **Storage engine rework**